andrese03/my-awesome-blog/README.md

 ## Installation

-Before install the local dependencies, make sure you have installed bower.
-If not, please run the following command:
+Before install the local dependencies, make sure you have installed NodeJS and bower.
+If not, please go to [this link](https://nodejs.org/en/) to install NodeJS and then, run the following command:

 ```sh
 $ npm install -g bower